AndrewEffendi/Packet-Sniffer/README.md

 ### pacap_utils.py
 - `write_pcap_global_header()`: writes pcap header
 - `write_pcap_packet()`: writes pcap packet
+### threat_detection.py
+- `detect_port_scanning()`: Detects potential port scanning by monitoring SYN packets.
+If the number of unique destination ports from the same source IP exceeds a threshold (e.g., 20 unique ports) within a 10-second window, a port scan is flagged.
+- `detect_syn_flood()`: Detects potential SYN flood attacks by monitoring the ratio of SYN packets to ACK packets from the same source IP.
+If the number of SYN packets exceeds 100 and is more than three times the number of ACK packets within a specified time window, a SYN flood is flagged.

 ### static/js/scripts.js
 - `fetchPackets()`: fetch packet data and detail from sniffer.py